keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/metric.md

   * **query** -- String in the provider-specific query language, used to obtain a metric.
   * **fetchIntervalSeconds** -- Number of seconds between updates of the metric.
+    Information is fetched in on a continuous basis at this rate
   * **range**
     * **interval** -- Timeframe for which the metric would be queried.
     Defaults to 5m.